 One of the most iconic images of Prague is the Charles Bridge.
 If you have ever seen a postcard picture of Prague, chances are it was taken of the Charles Bridge at sunrise as the mist rises off the Vltava River.
 Well, you have got to go see it live right?

-Another great thing to see in Prague is the Prague Astronomical Clock.
-It was built way back in the 1400s and the old medieval clock sits on the walls outside of the Old Town City Hall.
+Another great thing to see in Prague is the Prague Astronomical Clock in the old town square.
+It was built way back in the 1400s and the old medieval clock sits on the walls outside of the Old Town Hall.
 You’ll know you’ve found it when seeing a large crowd staring up at it, but why are they so interested in a clock?

 Every day on the hour, between 9 am and 11 pm, the clock, instead of having a cuckoo come out of it, has the “Walk of the Apostles” happen instead.
 12 figurines of the Apostles make their way to the tower’s window for everyone to see – super cool especially as it’s technology from the 1400s.